Umair-Waseem/audio-transcription-app/README.md

 # 🎤 Offline Real-Time Audio Transcription App

-This is a simple and helpful desktop app that lets you **convert audio into text and translate it — all offline**.
-It runs entirely on your computer and uses powerful tools like [Whisper](https://github.com/openai/whisper), [CTranslate2](https://github.com/OpenNMT/CTranslate2), and [Tkinter](https://docs.python.org/3/library/tkinter.html) for its interface.
+This project is a Tkinter desktop app for offline audio transcription and translation.
+It loads a WAV or MP3 file, plays it back, detects the spoken language, transcribes the audio with Faster Whisper, optionally translates the transcript with a local NLLB CTranslate2 model, displays timestamped text, and exports the result as a `.txt` file.

 ---